-Because rTMS for stroke is still experimental, most magnetic stimulation treatments available are usually for depression.
-Make sure that you search specifically for stroke recovery, and make sure the clinic also encourage physical therapy in tandem.
+Because rTMS for stroke is still experimental, most magnetic stimulation treatments available are reserved for people with depression.
+Make sure that you search specifically for stroke recovery, and make sure the clinic also encourages physical therapy in tandem.
 This will help assure that you get the most benefits possible.

 Facts About Magnetic Stimulation

-Magnetic therapy can be an excellent option for stroke patients, especially for those who have hit a plateau in their recovery.
-The magnetic stimulation can potentially give your brain a significant boost in plasticity, allowing you to finally make more progress.
+Magnetic therapy can be an excellent option for patients after stroke, especially for those who have hit a plateau in their recovery.
+The magnetic stimulation can potentially give your brain a significant boost in plasticity, allowing you to continue making progress.

 However, as with all stroke treatments, you must be willing to work for the gains.
 While magnetic therapy can be a helpful tool, you will not regain function unless you continue with your therapy.